 Fun, but it can make it a little boring if I know the end result before it’s done.
 At times, that alone makes me want to not finish.
 Can you relate?

-I have a little challenge I host against myself… if my project didn’t surprise me, I’ll change it up just enough so it does.
+I have a little challenge I host against myself… if my project didn’t surprise me, I’ll change it up just enough so it does at the eleventh hour.
 The change can be small, but it needs to be unexpected.
 That helps keep adrenaline high, and pushes me to create one-of-a-kind content.

 – – – –